More Than 150-Years

 Giving at Canterbury moves well beyond capital campaigns.
 It is woven deeply in the fabric of our residents’ lives through a variety of special funds and a multitude of caring volunteers.

-Susan Hammersmith, Director of Development at Canterbury, would be happy to meet or speak with you to answer your questions about financial giving opportunities.
-You may call her at 248.674.5390 or email her.
+- Susan Hammersmith, Director of Development at Canterbury, would be happy to speak or meet with you to answer your questions about a financial contribution.
+You may call her at 2486745390 or email her.

 THE GIFT OF TIME

 Giving takes many forms, and the gift of time can be a generous one with long-lasting benefits.
 Each month, between 50 and 80 different volunteers come to Canterbury, bringing therapy dogs, visiting one-on-one with residents, helping with activities, working in the gift shop, and more.

 Our adult and student volunteers come from all walks of life and have found a personal connection and fulfillment in helping our residents.
 We assign great value to our volunteers’ time and will place you according to your interests and talents.

 Here are just a few of the opportunities you have to help out: